-University of Delaware alumni, Sydney F. Arak and Ruth Toor, have provided funding to celebrate student writing.
+Mr. Sydney F. Arak and Ms. Ruth Toor, University of Delaware alumni, have provided funding to celebrate student writing.
 They established an award in honor of their parents, John and Frieda Arak.

 Encouraging the writing skills of a diverse college student body is vitally important.
 The Department of English is deeply grateful for the Arak family's ongoing support of our work in doing so.